lijunwangs/solana/vortexor/Readme.md

-NOTE: Vortexor is still under active development.
+> **Note:** Vortexor is under active development.
+> For the quick instruction to pair a validator and vortexor, please read [Pair a Vortexor and Validator](#pair-a-vortexor-and-validator).

 # Introduction
 The Vortexor is a service that can offload the tasks of receiving transactions